geoadmin/mbutil/README.md

     easy_install mbutil
     mb-util -h

-## Usage

-    $ mb-util -h
 Usage: mb-util [options] input output

     Examples:

     Export an mbtiles file to a directory of files:
+    $ mb-util world.mbtiles dumps # when the 2nd argument is "dumps", then dumps the metatdata.json

+    Export an mbtiles file to a directory of files:
     $ mb-util world.mbtiles tiles # tiles must not already exist

+    Extranct and uppload an mbtiles file to an s3 bucket, needs --s3bucket and --s3path parameters
+    @ mb-utile world.mbtiles s3

     Import a directory of tiles into an mbtiles file:
     $ mb-util tiles world.mbtiles # mbtiles file must not already exist

 Options:
+  -h, --help            show this help message and exit --s3bucket=S3BUCKET   S3 Bucket to write to --urls=URLS           The urls where the tiles will be available, separated
+                        by commas (example : url.a.b.com,url.c.d.com
+  --tilejson_only       If this option is present, we will generate (and
+                        store) only the tileJSON.
+  --s3path=S3PATH       Path in S3 bucket
-      -h, --help            Show this help message and exit --scheme=SCHEME       Tiling scheme of the tiles.
-Default is "xyz" (z/x/y), other options are "tms" which is also z/x/y but uses a flipped y coordinate, and "wms" which replicates the MapServer WMS TileCache directory structure "z/000/000/x/000/000/y.png"''', --image_format=FORMAT
+  --scheme=SCHEME       Tiling scheme of the tiles.
+Default is "xyz" (z/x/y),
+                        other options are "tms" which is also z/x/y but uses a flipped y coordinate, and "wms" which replicates the MapServer WMS TileCache directory structure
+                        "z/000/000/x/000/000/y.png"
+  --image_format=FORMAT
                         The format of the image tiles, either png, jpg, webp or pbf --grid_callback=CALLBACK
                         Option to control JSONP callback for UTFGrid tiles.
-If grids are not used as JSONP, you can remove callbacks specifying --grid_callback=""
-      --do_compression      Do mbtiles compression
-      --silent              Dictate whether the operations should run silentl
+If grids are not used as JSONP, you can remove callbacks specifying --grid_callback="" --do_compression      Do mbtiles compression --silent              Dictate whether the operations should run silently --profile=PROFILE     The aws profile used to access the S3 bucket

     Export an `mbtiles` file to files on the filesystem: